ŋaren crîþa 9 vlefto: Ŋarâþ Crîþ v9

 In Necarasso Cryssesa, redundancy was seen as irrational and avoided. Ŋarâþ Crîþ, on the other hand, does not have such an irrational fear of redundancy.

 One must distinguish two different kinds of redundancy: redundancy of morphemes and redundancy of features.
 Redundancy of morphemes involves multiple morphemes in an utterance coding for the same information, of which agreement is one such type.
 This sense is what most people mean by redundancy when talking about language.
+Redundancy of morphemes has the role of a sort of “error correction”, making it easier to understand text from a noisy channel.

 In comparison, redundancy of features refers to the existence of multiple features whose uses overlap or could overlap.
 For example, Ŋarâþ Crîþ has adpositions, serial verb constructions, and auxiliary verbs.
 These overlap in what they could be used for; in other words, a language with only one of these features is possible.
 Having all three adds a layer of complexity about which construction to use for a given meaning.